particle-iot/docs/src/content/reference/device-os/firmware.md

 Resets the Data Usage counters to all zero.
 No CellularData object is required.
 This is handy to call just before an operation where you'd like to measure data usage.

+Returns: `bool`
-Returns `bool` - `true` indicating this operation was successful and the internally stored software offset has been reset to zero.
+- `true` indicates this operation was successful and the internally stored software offset has been reset to zero.
 If getDataUsage() was called immediately after without any data being used, the CellularData object would indicate zero data used.

 ```c++
 // SYNTAX